Part I due by 11:59 p.m. on Thursday, March 27, 2025.

 prices and computes and returns the day (i.e., the index) of

-the minimum single-day absolute change in price.
-For example,
+the maximum single-day change in price.
+For example, consider the

-The minimum single-day absolute change in this list occurs on day 3, when the price decreases to 70, which is an absolute change of 10 from the price on day 2, and no other single-day absolute change in the list is less than 10.
-Thus, the function would return 3 (the index of the 70) for this list of prices.
+The maximum single-day change in this list occurs on day 2, when the price increases to 70, which is 40 more than the price on day 1, and no other single-day change in the list is greater than 40.
+(Note that the change from 60 to 10 at the end of the list is a decrease – i.e., a negative change – so it is not greater than the change from 30 to 70.)
+Thus, the function would return 2 (the index of the 70) for this list of prices.

 Don’t forget that you cannot use the built-in sum